 Potential impact Justification Construction phase Land take within designated sites The development does not involve loss of any habitat within any currently designated sites.
-Walton Common (Zone A) is being considered that this designation, if it occurred, would materially affect the significance of the conclusions presented in the ES or the All impacts on white-clawed crayfish Ditches on site were not considered suitable for this species.
+Walton Common (Zone A) is being considered for designation as a LWS but it is not considered that this designation, if it occurred, would materially affect the significance of the conclusions presented in the ES or the proposed mitigation for habitat loss in Zone A. All impacts on white-clawed crayfish Ditches on site were not considered suitable for this species.
 All impacts on fish Ditches on site are not considered suitable for significant fish populations or movements.
-Designed-in mitigation ensures potential fis occurs, would not be impeded.
-All impacts on Dormouse Dormouse are not present within the study area All impacts on Otter Surveys and desk study have confirmed otter are not present within the study area Impacts on wintering SPA birds on terrestrial habitat Surveys confirmed no significant numbers of wintering birds associated with the SPA are found in terrestrial habitats within or adjace Impacts on hedgerows from permanent habitat loss No significant hedgerows occur in areas of permanent habitat loss.
+Designed-in mitigation ensures potential fish passage through the drainage network, if it occurs, would not be impeded.
+All impacts on Dormouse Dormouse are not present within the study area All impacts on Otter Surveys and desk study have confirmed otter are not present within the study area Impacts on wintering SPA birds on terrestrial habitat Surveys confirmed no significant numbers of wintering birds associated with the SPA are found in terrestrial habitats within or adjacent to areas of permanent land-take.
+Impacts on hedgerows from permanent habitat loss No significant hedgerows occur in areas of permanent habitat loss.
 Operation phase Habitat loss within designated sites Operation will not involve works within designated sites.
 Habitat loss for species IEFs Operation will not involve loss of habitat used by species IEFs.
 Habitat fragmentation for species IEFs Operation will not involve loss of habitat used by species IEFs and hence no fragmentation effects would occur.
 Any impacts from habitat loss All permanent and temporary habitat losses occur during construction.
-Impacts of habitat loss (including impacts of species arising fr construction phase.
+Impacts of habitat loss (including impacts of species arising from habitat loss) are assessed in the construction phase.
 No additional impacts from habitat loss will occur during operation.
 Decommissioning phase Habitat loss within designated sites Decommissioning will not involve works within designated sites.